umccr/MAF-summary/README.md

 ```
 <br>

-This will generate *[summariseMAFs.html](https://rawgit.com/umccr/MAF-summary/master/scripts/summariseMAFs.html)* and *[summariseMAFs.md](./scripts/summariseMAFs.md)* reports with interactive summary tables and heatmaps.
+This will generate *[summariseMAFs.html](https://rawgit.com/umccr/MAF-summary/master/scripts/summariseMAFs.html)* report with interactive summary tables and heatmaps within *MAF_summary* folder.
 It will also create a folder with user-defined name containing output tables and plots described [here](README_output_files.md).

 ### Example output